Advocate

 Without urgent action, hunger is likely to rise even higher in years to come.

-Canada has made important commitments to address climate change’s impact on developing countries, to protect and enhance biodiversity, and to centre gender equality in Canada’s aid assistance.
+Canada has made important commitments to address the impacts of climate change on developing countries, to protect and enhance biodiversity, and to centre gender equality in Canada’s aid assistance.

-Increased support for resilient food systems in Canada’s aid budget will help meet these commitments- and provide a critical response to some of the greatest risks facing humanity today: climate change, biodiversity loss, economic and health devastation, poor nutrition and gender inequality.
+Increased support for resilient food systems (that is, systems in which individuals and households are able to cope with shocks, adapt to change and transform away from unsustainable ways of living) in Canada’s aid budget will help meet these commitments–- and provide a critical response to some of the greatest risks facing humanity today: climate change, biodiversity loss, economic and health devastation, poor nutrition and gender inequality.

 Source: IPCC.
 2020.